slatedocs/slate/source/includes/_payouts.md

 NB!
 Two factor authentication (2FA) code for sandbox login is 111111.

 Your developer account will have some test money that you can use to start making payments in same way as you would in a live environment.
-You get your API token in the Settings tab of your account page.

 Add your API token as header parameter to every request like this:

 *Authorization: Bearer xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx*

+### Acquiring your API token
+You get your API token in the Settings tab of your account page.

+### Limiting token access by IP
+You can optionally specify a number of IP addresses or IP ranges which calls to the API will be limited to.

+* IP address entries should use IPv4 format e.g. `192.168.100.14`.
+* IP ranges should use [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) e.g.
+`192.168.100.0/24` which would include `192.168.100.0` up to `192.168.100.255`.

+ HTTP status code 401 is returned if the request does not match any of the defined IP addresses or ranges.

 ### TEST and LIVE environments